(Current as of Dec 3, 2018)

 These Social Video Branding Guidelines apply to NPS programs only and do not apply to 360 videos, animated graphics, or animated GIFs.
 The Guidelines will be impacted by the 2019 PBS Brand Refresh.

 Ensuring that users immediately recognize PBS and the producer when viewing videos on social platforms is an important part of keeping our collective brands top of mind.
-Our visual identity needs to be consistent across platforms and programs, yet ensure that users properly attribute the content source especially in the crowded space of social media.
-This Style Guide will ensure that all social video content follows proper PBS branding on all platforms.
+Our visual identity needs to be consistent across platforms and programs, yet ensure that users properly attribute the content source, especially in the crowded space of social media.
+This style guide ensures that all social video content follows proper PBS branding on all platforms.

-Any social video that will be repurposed for distribution through Media Manager will need to be a second, clean version (without the watermark) in order to have a consistent and clean format across all videos on all PBS and station branded platforms.
+Any social video that will be repurposed for distribution through Media Manager needs to be a second, clean version (without the watermark) in order to have a consistent and clean format across all videos on all PBS and station branded platforms.

-Maximum Duration: Per platform restrictions, all Instagram video content just have a TRT (total run time) of 60 seconds or less.
+Maximum Duration: Per platform restrictions, all Instagram video content must have a TRT (total run time) of 60 seconds or less.